Staples help consumer funds shake consumer woes

 The top total return through August was posted by the Fidelity Select Multimedia Portfolio, with a 24.6 percent return.

 But focusing more on retail, the No. 2 returner was the Fidelity Select Retailing Portfolio, with a total return of 22.3 percent.
-The top three holdings in that fund, as of June 30, were: Amazon.com Inc; home improvement retailer Lowe's Cos Inc; and its larger rival Home Depot Inc.
+The top three holdings in that fund, as of June 30, were: Amazon.com Inc (AMZN.O); home improvement retailer Lowe's Cos Inc (LOW.N); and its larger rival Home Depot Inc (HD.N).

 Home improvement retailers have been helped this year by signs of life in the housing market, while Amazon shares hit an all-time high on Thursday when the online retailer introduced a new line of Kindle devices.